OfficeDev/office-js-docs-pr/docs/develop/overview-authn-authz.md

 ## Non-SSO scenarios

 In some scenarios you may not want to use SSO.
 For example, you may need to authenticate using a different identity provider than the Microsoft identity platform.
 Also SSO is not supported in all scenarios.
 For example, older versions of Office don't support SSO.
-You should implement an alternate authentication system that your add-in can fall back to in certain error situations.
+In this case you would need to fall back to an alternate authentication system for your add-in.

 ### Authenticate with the Microsoft identity platform

+Your add-in can sign in users using the [Microsoft identity platform](/azure/active-directory/develop) as the authentication provider.
+Once you have signed in the user, you can then use the Microsoft identity platform to authorize the add-in to [Microsoft Graph](/graph) or other services managed by Microsoft.
+This approach is used when SSO through Office is unavailable.
+Also, there are scenarios in which you want to have your users sign in to your add-in separately even when SSO is available; for example, if you want them to have the option of signing in to the add-in with a different ID from the one with which they are currently signed in to Office.

 You can authenticate a user in an Office Add-in with the Microsoft identity platform as you would in other web applications.
 You should use this approach as the alternate authentication system when SSO doesn't work.